Levylev131/Mapbox-GL-JS-Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.

-Make sure you have these installed
+Make sure you have these installed:

 node.js

 git

-Clone this repository into your local machine using the terminal (mac) or Gitbash (PC)
+Clone this repository into your local machine using the terminal:

 git clone